 If a firmware update is initiated, a modification of the firmware of the TOE shall only be allowed after the integrity and authenticity of the firmware has been verified according to FCS_COP.1/SIG_FW and :

-- The card terminal shall recognize non- authentic transmissions.
-The security anchor required for this action shall be placed in a writing-protected area of the external interfaces of the TOE. - Furthermore, the security anchor shall be located in a read- only area of the device and shall only be able to be replaced with an administrative action.
+• The card terminal shall recognize non- authentic transmissions.
+The security anchor required for this action shall be placed in a writing-protected area of the external interfaces of the TOE.